DenysGots/internet_auction/README.md

 - User registration

 Project theme requirements:
-- View, search and purchase of lots
+- View, search and purchase of lots (participate in the auction)
 - Create a new lot option for registered user